-- a.
+a.
 Operation of Grievance/Complaint System.
+Select one:

-Select one: - No. This Appendix does not apply b.
+No. This Appendix does not apply

+Yes.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
 Operational Responsibility.
 Specify the state agency that is responsible for the operation of the grievance/complaint system: